2020 hopefuls stuck in Washington deploy surrogates for help

 Progressive star Alexandria Ocasio-Cortez, a Democratic congresswoman from New York, will appear in Iowa this weekend on behalf of Sen. Bernie Sanders.
 “Queer Eye” host Jonathan Van Ness will also be in Iowa stumping for Warren in addition to Philadelphia Mayor Jim Kenney and Rep. Joe Kennedy III, who will be in New Hampshire.

-And more than a dozen supporters of Minnesota Sen. Amy Klobuchar, for instance, helda news conference on Tuesday on the steps of the New Hampshire state capitol.
+And roughly 25 supporters of Minnesota Sen. Amy Klobuchar, for instance, held a news conference on Tuesday in Concord to promote her candidacy.

 Facing the unprecedented situation of being sidelined from campaigning in the critical final stretch before voting, these proxies can help fill in the gap.